 No wonder survivors have a hard time coming forward!
 No wonder we’re afraid to talk to kids or adults about sexual assault and abuse!

 The man who repeatedly raped me as a child didn’t sugar-coat anything.
 He used me as he wished and told me it was because I was a bad kid.
 Millions of other survivors out there have similar stories to tell.
-There’s a reason why I speak at events like “The Vagina Monologues” that are too risqué for the pious among us.
-There’s a reason why I speak to kids in jail who would just as soon spit in my face.
-There’s a reason why I tell the brutal truth when I speak.
+There’s a reason why I’ve chosen to speak at events like “The Vagina Monologues” that are too risqué for the pious among us.
+There’s a reason why I’ve chosen to speak to kids in jail who would just as soon spit in my face.
+There’s a reason why I’ve chosen to tell the brutal truth ever time I’ve spoken.
 The reason is this: rapists don’t give a damn about the comfort of their victims, so I refuse to make the truth comfortable for rapists or anyone else.
 If we’re going to stop the rape of children, then we have to tell the truth about it at all times, in all places.

 Isn’t it time we did away with all the pleasantries?
 Isn’t it time we left our safe little offices and stepped away from our pie charts and podiums for a while?
 We aren’t going to save children from sexual abuse by being proper.
 We’re going to save them by being real.